Flank/flank-dashboard/metrics/web/docs/features/remote_config/01_remote_config_design.md

 The `Remote Config` contains key-value pairs where a single key stands for a feature name it controls and a value indicates whether this feature is enabled or not.
 You can create and manage the `Remote Config` parameters in the Firebase Console.
 Consider the following steps to open the required page:

 1. Open the [Firebase console](https://console.firebase.google.com/) and select your project.
-2. Click the `Remote Config` on the left panel.
+2. On the left panel, scroll down to the `Grow` section.
-3. Fill the `Parameter key` and the `Default value` inputs.
+3. Click the `Remote Config` to browse to the configurations.

-4. Click `Add parameter` button, to add the filled key-value pair.
+In order to add new values, fill both the `Parameter key` and `Default value` for the configuration you want to add and press the `Add parameter` button.
+Newly added key-value pairs aren't available until published.
+To publish draft changes press the `Publish changes` button at the top of the page that is highlighted with orange.

 For the Metrics Web Application purposes, we should specify parameters for the `FPS Monitor`, `Login Form`, and `Renderer Display` features.
 Thus, the configurations may look like the following: